nolar/kopf/docs/hierarchies.rst

 ===============

-Usually, it is expected that the children objects are created in the same namespace, as their parent (unless there are strong reasons to do differently).
+Usually, it is expected that the children objects are created in the same namespace as their parent (unless there are strong reasons to do differently).

 Adopting